flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ![A typical retail game.](retail.jpg){.tab-float}

 CDs and DVDs are too large and easily copyable.
-Furthermore, conventional readers won't work in a shaky environment (anyone who has tried listening to an audio CD on a Walkman while *walking* know what I'm talking about).
+Furthermore, conventional readers won't work in a shaky environment (anyone who has tried listening to an audio CD on a Walkman while *walking* knows what I'm talking about).
 So, Sony's solution was a new invention from the ground up: the **Universal Media Disc** (UMD), a proprietary medium.

 UMDs hold either **900 MB or 1.8 GB**, depending on whether they are single-layer or dual-layer, respectively.
 They differ from [DVDs](playstation-2#medium) and [MiniDVDs](gamecube#medium) not only in physical design but also in their internal data structure.